Kitchen Scale

 I resisted buying a scale for years, convinced my measuring cups were good enough.
 Then I weighed a cup of flour five times using the same scoop method and got five different numbers: 132g, 148g, 155g, 141g, 137g.
 That was the end of my measuring cup era.

-Why weight beats volume
+Why does weight beat volume in baking?

 The difference is most dramatic with dry ingredients.
 A cup of flour scooped straight from the bag can weigh 140-180g.
 The same cup measured by the spoon-and-level method weighs about 120-130g.
 That 30-50% difference turns a tender cake into a dense brick.

-How to use a kitchen scale
+How do you use a kitchen scale?

 Modern digital kitchen scales use strain gauge sensors to detect mass.
 The key feature to master is the tare function.